Emengkeng/eventop/docs/v2_yield.md

 ### Why Pooled?

-At scale (thousands to millions of users), per-user Kamino positions would be prohibitively expensive:
+At scale (thousands to millions of users), per-user Jup positions would be prohibitively expensive:
 - **Rent costs**: ~$800K for 1M users with individual positions
 - **Gas costs**: Thousands of transactions for rebalancing
 - **Complexity**: Monitoring millions of positions